pjchong91/aloha-website/README.md

 Q: What are essential elements?
 Q: What is a CSS reset?
     Removes default CSS elements.
 Place it before your own CSS.
 This should be done on all projects.

+    ** IS MY RESET NOT WORKING??
+8px margin around whole body.
 Q: Probably want to scale down pictures to fit better in mobile??

 ** VALIDATE HTML AND CSS